 http://ulstercountyny.gov/ulsterforbusiness/film-spaces

-Film
+Film Locations

-With tax credits up to 45%, filming here has never been more affordable.
+With generous tax credits (up to 45%), filming here has never been more affordable.

 With Ulster County’s generous tax credit, filming here has never been more affordable.
 The county’s cinematic landscapes make it perfect for on-site filming and events.
-Kingston, the county seat, is a colorful urban center with a mosaic of historical and industrial architecture lush, verdant farmland, forests, streams, meadows and mountains.
-Mohonk Mountain House is a towering, castle-like 19th century resort built at the top of the Shawangunk Ridge.
-The charming Saugerties Lighthouse sits on the Hudson River and for any production.
-Lastly, the county’s small towns, like Woodstock and Marlboro, are quaint, charming and offer beautiful scenery of their own. , Ulster County has it.
+Kingston, the county seat, is a colorful urban center with a mosaic of historical and industrial architecture, bordered by lush, verdant farmland, forests, streams, meadows and mountains.
+Mohonk Mountain House is a towering, castle-like 19th century spa resort built at the top of the Shawangunk Ridge.
+The charming Saugerties Lighthouse sits on the Hudson River and may be rented for any production.
+New Paltz is a bustling university town and its campus offers many state-of-the-art facilities.
+Lastly, the county’s small towns, like the world famous Woodstock and Marlboro, are quaint, charming and offer beautiful scenery of their own.
+Regardless of location type, Ulster County has it.

-Featured Filming Sites
+Featured Filming Sites – CAN WE ADD ADDITIONAL PHOTOS/TEXT TO THIS SECTION?